 GraphQL, despite the name, isn't simply a query language.
 It's a comprehensive solution to the problem of connecting modern apps to services in the cloud.
-As such, it forms the basis for a new and important layer in the modern application development stack: the data graph.
+As such, it forms the basis for a new and important layer in the modern application development stack: the graph.
 This new layer brings all of a company's app data and services together in one place, with one consistent, secure, and easy-to-use interface, so that anyone can draw upon it with minimal friction.

-At Apollo, we've been building industry leading data graph technology since 2015, and we estimate our software is now used in over 90% of GraphQL implementations.
+At Apollo, we've been building industry leading graph technology since 2015, and we estimate our software is now used in over 90% of GraphQL implementations.
 Over the years, we've had thousands of conversations with developers implementing GraphQL at companies of all sizes.
-We want to share what we've learned, so we've distilled their experiences into a set of best practices for creating, maintaining, and operating a data graph.
+We want to share what we've learned, so we've distilled their experiences into a set of best practices for creating, maintaining, and operating a graph.
 We present them here as 10 GraphQL Principles, broken out into three categories, in a format inspired by the Twelve Factor App.

 Your company should have one unified graph, instead of multiple graphs created by each team.